Workiva/over_react/OverReact_Redux_Documentation.md

 access to store data.

 ### Advantages

-> A full list of benefits can be found [here](https://react-redux.js.org/introduction/why-use-react-redux) - this list highlights a couple specifics that pertain especially to OverReact.
+A full list of advtanges can be found [here](https://react-redux.js.org/introduction/why-use-react-redux).

-#### Improved Performance
-OverReact Redux allows for targeted updates that only update components that need to be updated, rather than the whole component tree (as is the behavior with React).
+Especially useful for OverReact though, OverReact Redux allows for targeted updates that only update components that need to be, rather than the whole component tree (as is the behavior with React).
 By utilizing the `connect()` function in conjunction with `mapStateToProps()`, a component will only update when a piece of information it uses is updated.

-#### Redux DevTools

-While the Redux DevTools exist outside of React Redux, the addition of OverReact Redux opens up the ability to utilize the tools to monitor the state of the store, actions being fired, and [more](https://github.com/reduxjs/redux-devtools/tree/master/packages/redux-devtools#features).
-See [Using Redux DevTools](#Using_Redux_DevTools) for more information.

 ## Using it in your project
 1. Add the `redux` package as a dependency in your `pubspec.yaml`.